eaze/wordpress-and-email-front-end-project/README.md

 1. `theme/` - the wordpress theme you’ll be adding to
 3. `email/announcement.html` - put your email html here
 4. `email/images/` - any images you’ll need for this email

+## Coding at Eaze

+At [Eaze](https://www.eaze.com) we strive for writing simple, maintainable and clean code.

+We prefer simplicity and over complexity.

+We comment our code and commit often.

+We love our users and we really care about providing a good user experience and pleasant UI.

+We encourage out of the box thinking and we love to be impressed!